-However, from 6 April 2025, IHT will move to a residencebased system.
-Compared to domicile, which can be quite difficult to change, a residence-based system will mean certainty if you leave the UK on a long-term basis, such as for those retiring overseas.
-Only those treated as long-term resident will be subject to UK IHT on their overseas assets.
+Compared to domicile, which could be quite difficult to change, a residence-based system means certainty when you leave the UK on a long-term basis, such as those retiring overseas.
+Only those treated as long-term resident are subject to UK IHT on their overseas assets.

-- It is important to remember, however, that UK assets remain subject to UK IHT whether you are long-term resident or not. - Long-term residence essentially means being resident in the UK for at least 10 out of the previous 20 tax years.

-- Those leaving the UK will remain within the scope of UK IHT for between 3 and 10 tax years after leaving the UK.
-If you have always been UK resident, then you will need to be non-UK resident for the maximum 10 tax years before being outside the scope of UK IHT on overseas assets. - If you remain long-term resident, you will be liable to UK IHT on gifts of assets wherever those assets are situated whether in the UK or overseas. - Many countries also charge IHT (or its equivalent) based on residence, so when you die your estate may be liable both in the UK and also abroad.
-There is tax relief from the double charge, but this could be an issue given the potential 10 tax years of non-UK residence required before being outside the scope of UK IHT. - From 6 April 2025, if you do cease to be a long-term resident, then you will need to be careful if you are married or in a civil partnership.
+- It is important to remember, however, that UK assets remain subject to UK IHT whether you are long-term resident or not. - Long-term residence essentially means being resident in the UK for at least 10 out of the previous 20 tax years. - Those leaving the UK remain within the scope of UK IHT for between three and 10 tax years after leaving the UK, known as the IHT tail.
+If you have always been UK resident, then you will need to be non-UK resident for the maximum 10 tax years before being outside the scope of UK IHT on overseas assets. - If you remain long-term resident, you will be liable to UK IHT on gifts of assets wherever those assets are situated - whether in the UK or overseas. - Many countries also charge IHT (or its equivalent) based on residence, so when you die your estate may be liable both in the UK and also abroad.
+There is tax relief from the double charge, but this could be an issue given the potential 10 tax years of non-UK residence required before being outside the scope of UK IHT. - If you do cease to be a long-term resident, then you will need to be careful if you are married or in a civil partnership.
 If both of you are long-term resident, gifts between you are exempt from IHT.
 But if one of you is not a long-term resident, the exemption is limited to a lifetime total of £325,000.
 You can elect for the non-domiciled spouse or partner who is not long-term resident to be treated as long-term resident, so avoiding the restriction - but making the election does have other IHT implications.